ctu-vras/multirobot-calibration/README.md

      - group - in format group.'group', where group. is enumeration class (see [Groups](#groups))
    - the structure can contain optional number of joints
  - structure - is Matlab struct with all other information
-   - H0 - transformation matrix before DH links (mostly identity matrix)
    - DH - Matlab struct with field named after groups ([Groups](#groups)) contained in jointStructure
      - each line corresponds to one DH link and is linked with the jointStructure with its indexInArrays parameter
    - defaultDH - defaultDH of the robot
      - the DH can be replaced with another one and it is useful to save the default one
    - bounds - bounds for each body part
-     - fields are named after body parts (see struct jointTypes in [optimizationConfig.m](Configs/optimizationConfig.m) for all possibilities)
+     - fields are named after body parts (see struct jointTypes in [optimizationConfig.m](UserData/Configs/optimizationConfig.m) for all possibilities)
      - each field contain 4 values (a,d,alpha,theta)
      - bounds are set relatively = 0.1 means that lower bound will be (DH-0.1) and upper bound (DH+0.1)
    - WL - Matlab struct with field named after groups ([Groups](#groups)) contained in jointStructure